-Module Name: Contemporary Issues in Education Module Code: FE 8201 ECTS: 5 Module Type Core Module Description in education at a national and international level.
-It will examine key policy changes in Ireland and the EU that have impacted on education in general, and Further Education in particular.
-The course will examine the roles and aims of national education and training structures, such as QQI and ETBs and will explore the (contested) relationship between education and training, the development of a broader-based teaching 'profession', the changing nature of education due to immigration and concepts of life-long learning.
-Students will discuss the conflicts triggered by the ever-increasing demands from national and international policy-makers for educational institutions to contribute to wider economic and social objectives and reflect on how the above challenges, and provides possible opportunities for, their own teaching / career
+Module Name: Contemporary Issue es in Educati on Module Code: FE 8201 ECTS: 5 Module Type Core Modu le Descriptio on The module sets out to facilitate an unde erstanding of key perennial and emerging issues in education at a national and internation nal level.
+It w ill examine key poli icy changes in Ireland and the E U that have impacted o n education i n general, and Furt her Education in particular.
+The co particular.
+The course will examine the roles and aims of national education and training ion and training structures, such as QQI and ETBs and will explore the (contested) relationship between nship between education and training, the development of a broader-based teaching 'profession', the changing nature of changing nature of education due to immigration and concepts of life-long learning. ng learning.
+Students will disc Students will discuss the conflicts triggered by the ever-increasing demands from national nds from national and international policymakers for educational institutions to contribute to wider economic and social objectives and reflect on how the above challenges, and provides possible opportunities for, their own teaching / career Link to Moodle Course: FE8201 : Cont emporary lss ues in Education MIEOnline page: (learnonline.ie)